-These hair pieces could also be attached in different ways.
+These hairpieces could also be attached in different ways.
 For example, Cleopatra was said to have worn weaves made out of human hair and dyed sheep wool that were attached by knotting it to her natural hair.
-Another way of attaching to the head would be brading.
+Another way of attaching weaves to the head would be braiding.

 Weaves were also used in order to cover thinning hair in those times.
 King Louis XIII wore wigs and hair pieces to cover his hair loss, and soon, others followed his example.

 Some men would wear a headpiece called a tour, which was achieved by sewing hair wefts to a skull cap- very similar to today’s weave technique.

 There were women that also started wearing hair pieces, especially when their hair started to thin.
 Marie Antoinette was famous for her elaborate, piled-high hairstyles, which inspired other women at the time to make their hair bigger using extensions.

 Christina Jenkins – Patented Inventor of the Modern Day Sew-In

 Today the most popular weaving technique is done by sewing the hair tracks onto hair that has been cornrowed.